 Shifting your weight towards the rear of the board, especially on models with a rockered nose, lifts the nose out of the water and makes turning much more efficient.
 The Hala Carbon Straight Up has a rockered tip and rear stomp pad that help the rider balance as they weight the back of the board.
 These features allowed the Carbon Straight Up to take first place in this category.

-Stability also factors into a board's maneuverability.
-Despite having similar dimensions to the Carbon Straight Up, the BIC Sport 11 Wing AIR EVO has a narrower sidecut and is less stable.
+Stability also has an impact on a board's maneuverability.
+Despite having similar dimensions as the Carbon Straight Up, the BIC Sport 11 Wing AIR EVO has a narrower sidecut and is less stable.
 This makes moving to the back of the board more precarious, so proper turning technique is much harder to achieve.

 Typically, maneuverability has an inverse relationship to glide.
-Boards like the Red Paddle Co Explorer Plus are long and narrow so they move quickly and efficiently over distance, but while this shape is great for gliding, it creates a lot of drag when trying to turn.
+Touring boards like the Red Paddle Co Voyager+ are long and narrow so they move quickly and efficiently over distance, but while this shape is great for gliding, it creates a lot of drag when trying to turn.

 Ease of Transport

 When thinking about which inflatable SUP you should buy, ease of transport is incredibly important.
-The main advantage of an inflatable board comes from its packability, which makes it convenient for a variety of missions.
-If you're committed, you can even pack some of these boards into remote alpine lakes.
+The main advantage of an inflatable board comes from its portability, making it convenient for a variety of missions.
+If you're committed, you can even pack some of these boards into remote alpine rivers or lakes.
 This varies based on how heavy they are, how well they roll, and how sturdy their carry system is.
-We scored this metric based on how easy it is to roll and carry each board.

 We also take into consideration extras that make packing and transport easier, like included carrying bags.
 Bags that did not get the job done for one reason or another scored very low, whereas bags that were comfortable and easy to use scored higher.

-The Hala board and the Red Paddle Co, include bags that have backpack straps and wheels.
-For most missions, we found this helpful, but if you're planning on carrying the pack for a long distance on trails, this is an unnecessary extra.
+The Hala, Bluefin, and Red Paddle boards include bags that have backpack both straps and wheels.
+For most missions, we found this helpful, but if you're planning on carrying the pack for a long distance on trails, the wheels are an unnecessary extra.

 One huge advantage of inflatables paddle boards is that you can fly with them.
 All boards we tested are light and small enough to avoid most airlines' oversized baggage requirements for U.S. domestic flights.
 One of our testers even packed the lightweight FunWater 11 on an international trip to the Maldives with no issues or concerns.

-The Mara scored relatively low in this category, despite having an excellent and roomy backpack.
-This model's low score is due to its lack of a center handle, which made it extremely difficult to carry when around fully inflated.
-However, this lack of a center handle does make SUP yoga easier.
-Again, this is a situation where choosing a board depends on your needs.
+The Bluefin Cruise Carbon scores relatively low in this category, despite having an excellent and roomy backpack with wheels.
+This model's low score is due to its heavier weight and its additional accessories than make it challenging to squeeze everything into the bag.
+The NRS Mayra also scores lower with a lack of a center handle, which makes it extremely difficult to carry when around fully inflated, but does make SUP yoga easier.
+Both Tower models are big and bulky and don't include a carrying bag.

 Ease of Inflation

-How easy a board is to inflate comes down to the quality of the pump it comes with and how much volume and air pressure the board needs.
+How easy a board is to inflate comes down to the quality of the pump it comes with, and how much volume and air pressure the board needs.
 The boards all came with similar pumps, making inflation pretty similar across the board.
-That said, three pumps stood out (in good and bad ways).
-The Red Paddle comes with the best pump in this review by far.
-The dual cylinder design allowed this pump to blow a board up during the up and downstroke.
-It also comes with a variety of nozzles, so you can use it with other boards, which we're apt to do since it's so awesome.

 After you're done paddling, you simply twist the valve to the deflate/open position, and the board will quickly deflate.
 We've found that the pressurized air can be loud the first few seconds as it escapes from the board, and can startle unsuspecting neighbors if you're in a more crowded beach area.
 An easy way to mitigate this is to put a t-shirt or towel on top of the valve as you open it to help muffle the noise.